 Andrew Kirkby is the Wildlife Conservation Society's MaMaBay Program Coordinator and oversees WCS's work in Makira Natural Park, Masoala National Park and the Baie d'Antongil.
 Prior to arriving in Madagascar, Andrew was managing WCS's Grauer's Gorilla Conservation Project in eastern Democratic Republic of Congo.
 Andrew is a trained conservationist from Imperial College London and has worked and conducted research in Uganda, Kenya, Peru, Republic of Congo and the D.R.Congo.

-Dr. Martin Bauert, Head Curator at Zoo Zürich, is the director of the Zoo Biology department and is in charge of the Masoala rainforest and nature conservation projects at Zoo Zürich.
+Dr. Martin Bauert is mainly responsible for the conservation projects of Zurich Zoo.
 He maintains close communication links with those working on the project in Madagascar.
 He is Vice President of the specialist Swiss commission for the interests of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and President of proMADAGSCAR, the umbrella organization for development cooperation between Switzerland and Madagascar.